zachallaun/datomic-cljs/README.md

 # ClojureScript, meet Datomic

-datomic-cljs provides an interface to Datomic that is as close as possible to the native [Clojure API](http://docs.datomic.com/clojure/index.html).
+datomic-cljs provides an interface to Datomic that is as close as possible to the native [Clojure API][clojure-api].
-It approximates Clojure's blocking API with [core.async](https://github.com/clojure/core.async).
+It approximates Clojure's blocking API with [core.async][core.async].
 It supports both Node.js and modern browsers.

 _**Warning:** This is incomplete, alpha software.
 Everything is subject to change._